Donate any amount or Sponsor a horse today!

 Our horses in the south at Morne Chouval

 How can I help?
-Any donations or sponsoring a horse for a month can really help us keep the stables going and be in the right position to resume services as soon as things normalise a bit again.
-We have 22 horses between our two stables.
-There are 10 in the north at our "Sandy Hoofs" stables and 12 in Soufriere at "Morne Chouval" We've worked out an amount that if we get 22 sponsors to cover them then we can feed them, get grass cut for them, make sure they have enough water and clean stalls for a month.
-This is a goal that I am sure we can accomplish, 22 horses is a lot but with 22 helping hands it makes the financial load a lot easier.
+Any donations or sponsoring a horse for a month really helps us keep the horses going until things normalise again.
+We have 21 horses between our two stables.
+There are 10 in the north at our "Sandy Hoofs" stables and 11 in Soufriere at "Morne Chouval" We worked out an amount that if we get 21 sponsors to cover them then we can feed them, get grass cut for them, make sure they have enough water and clean stalls for a month.
+This is a goal that I am sure we can accomplish, 21 horses is a lot but with 21 helping hands it makes the financial load a lot easier.

 What happens to the horses that don't get sponsorship?
-Our goal is to get sponsorship for all our horses but reality is that may not happen.
-Although you'll be sponsoring a horse we will still be using our resources as wisely as possible to ensure all are being looked after so that no one is forgotten.
+Our goal is to getting sponsorship for all our horses but reality is it does not happen.
+Although you may sponsor one horse we use our resources as wisely as possible to ensure all are being looked after.
 The more you spread the word the more help we'll get.

 I'd like to help but I can't afford $150.
-Any amount helps and will tide us over until guests can visit St. Lucia again.
+Any amount helps and people helping is the only reason we are still here today.
 You can make a donation for any monetary amount through the same links above or locally at our bank.
-We are truly grateful for anything received.
+We are truly grateful for all that has been received.

 Our gift back to you for your support at this time is that all donations and sponsorship can be used as credit towards rides with us when things get back to normal.
 We'll be happy to take you or a family member or friend out for a ride as a sign of our appreciation.